 In the beginning…

 Ecocentro IPEC (Instituto de Permacultura e Ecovilas do Cerrado) was loving founded by Lucia Legan and Andre Soares.
-And walking with them the whole way was Laila Helena, only a small kid at the time.
-In the beginning the task looked a little daunting, as the vision was huge, trying to create a permaculture reference centre that would inspire people to tread lightly on this planet.
+Walking with them the whole way was Laila Helena, only a child at the time.
+In the beginning, the task looked a little daunting, as the vision was grand, trying to create a permaculture reference centre that would inspire people to tread lightly on this planet.

 It was a simple beginning.
 The small shack housed around 300 bats and quite a few rats.
 First things first, take them back to the forest.

-When we started Ecocentro IPEC people imagined that we would be living a forest or a coastal plot.
-I mean you are in Brazil, right?!
+When we started Ecocentro IPEC, people imagined that we would be living in a forest or a coastal plot.
+I mean, you are in Brazil, right?!
 But Andre ignored his temptation to settle into a natural forest and followed his gut feeling by purchasing a piece of land that was degraded, cow trodden and strangely silent.
 Not many birds or animals in the area apart from barking dogs.
-Andre wanted to demonstrate that in fact, humans could have a positive footprint.
+Andre wanted to demonstrate that, in fact, humans could have a positive footprint.

 Ecocentro IPEC in 1999, then a mere ten years later – 2009.

 Lucy put her love of planting into action.
-With a stream of volunteers and in a relatively short time the area was reforested.
-This positively affected the area and people were drawn to reforest their own parcel of land.
+With a stream of volunteers and in a relatively short time, the area was reforested.
+This created a positive vibe.
+People were drawn to reforest their parcel of land.
 The “wow” effect continued when people walked through the centre.

 This dome is made from over 200,000 unfired bricks.
 It sits about 150 people comfortably.